Google starts Nexus 7 tablet, content sales in Japan

 "It is the defining platform and the defining battle in our industry," he said.

-While Google has long lagged Yahoo Japan in the domestic search market, in launching the tablet and downloadable content, it has stolen a march on Amazon.com Inc, which has yet to launch its own Kindle in Japan.
-Local player Rakuten Inc launched its own e-reader device, the Kobo, in July.
+While Google has long lagged Yahoo Japan in the domestic search market, in launching the tablet and downloadable content, it has stolen a march on Amazon.com Inc (AMZN.O), which has yet to launch its own Kindle in Japan.
+Local player Rakuten Inc 4755.OS launched its own e-reader device, the Kobo, in July.

 In addition, Google will begin providing Japanese-language book titles on Google Play.
 The Android system allows users to read the same titles and pick up where they lift off on another device.